Ali-Shaikh/otel-jaeger-demo/README.md

 ## Detailed Documentation

-For a comprehensive guide on this setup, see [OpenTelemetry and Jaeger: Distributed Tracing for Beginners](opentelemetry-jaeger-guide.md).
+For a comprehensive guide on this setup, see <a href="https://alishaikh.me/understanding-opentelemetry-a-comprehensive-beginners-guide/" target="_blank" rel="noopener noreferrer">Understanding OpenTelemetry: A Comprehensive Beginner's Guide</a>.

 ## Licence